getstattic/stattic/README.md

 python3 stattic.py
 ```

-This command processes the content in the `content/` directory, applies the templates from `templates/`, and outputs the static site to the `output/` directory.
+This command processes the content in the `content/` directory, applies the templates from `templates/`, and outputs the static site into the `output/` directory.

 ### **Command-Line Arguments**